 Like most days, we have a lot on the agenda.
-Not that a clock is holding us accountable, but more of an overzealous addiction to create some form of physical and mental challenge while getting lost in nature, usually only in the metaphorical sense (although it isn’t uncommon for us to actually forget which path we were supposed to take as you can read more about here in my post Purposely Getting Lost).
+Not that a clock is holding us accountable, but more of an overzealous addiction to create some form of physical and mental challenge while getting lost in nature, usually only in the metaphorical sense (although it isn’t uncommon for us to actually get somewhat lost).

 “Here, just step over me and sit where I was.”
 As gracefully as you can while suspended a hundred feet in the air by a one-inch wide, nylon sling and making sure not to drop the seventy meters of rope I had perfectly gathered in loops around my ankle, we switched spots and ascended the final pitch.
 A success.

 Some would call it a day, and my loving husband would give anything to be able to crawl back into bed after that and sleep off the adrenaline, but not us.

 We head down the road five miles to a lake we’ve been wanting to rope swing into.
 It’s a popular destination for Squamish residents and tourists alike.